-Combining ultrasound and laser therapies can be a win-win for doctors and patients.
+Combining laser and ultrasound therapies can be a win-win for doctors and patients.

-Doctors often ask–Why would you combine ultrasound and laser therapies in the same treatment sessions?
+Doctors often ask–Why would you combine laser and ultrasound therapies in the same treatment sessions?
 An article published in Lasers in Medical Science answers the question.
 Ultrasound acts as a facilitator and allows the laser beam to penetrate more deeply into the tissues where the source of pain lies.
 The ultrasound effects apply to both superpulsed and continuous wave lasers and their combinations.

 A natural protector, skin tissue presents a resistance to penetration by all forms of energy, including electrical current and laser light.
 The mechanical pressure of ultrasound waves decreases this resistance in the tissues.
 In the use of laser energy, the amount of tissue resistance to laser penetration also depends on the laser wavelength.

 - facilitates more efficient medical therapeutic treatments, including lasers